orion-cirb/Granule_Cells3D/README.md

 ### Plugin description

-Count nuclei based on the total volume of packed nuclei divided by a volume estimation of a nucleus (250 microns^3).
+Count nuclei based on the total volume of packed nuclei divided by a nucleus volume estimation of 250 microns^3.

 ### Dependencies